clarkio/clarkio.github.io/src/pages/old-posts/2017-02-01-introducing-astro.md

+---
+title: 'Introducing Astro: Ship Less JavaScript'
+description: "We're excited to announce Astro as a new way to build static websites and deliver lightning-fast performance without sacrificing a modern developer experience."
+publishDate: 'June 8, 2021'
+author: 'clarkio'
+---

 There's a simple secret to building a faster website — _just ship less_.

 Unfortunately, modern web development has been trending in the opposite direction—towards _more._ More JavaScript, more features, more moving parts, and ultimately more complexity needed to keep it all running smoothly.